-Mahboba has established strong relationships with a variety of high profile influential people in Australia such as Governor General Quentin Bryce, Governor of NSW Marie Bashir, various members of parliament, philanthropists, community organisations and Non-Governmental Organisations.
+Mahboba has established strong relationships with several influential people in Australia such as Governor General Quentin Bryce, Governor of NSW Marie Bashir, Philanthropist Dick Smith, other members of parliament, community organisations and non-government organisations.
+On top of this, Mahboba and her team strive to build strong, long-term partnerships with all supporters, donors and sponsors of Mahboba’s Promise.
 These relationships have been paramount to the continued success of Mahboba’s Promise.

 Governor General Quentin Bryce became a Patron of Mahboba’s Promise in 2011, a role she has carried with her after retiring from her official post.
 With Dame Quentin Bryce’s support, Mahboba has continued to implement further vocational programs and opportunities in Afghanistan such as building libraries for Afghan students.

 Mahboba and her work has been well represented in the media, appearing as the subject of reports on the ABC programs 7.30 Report and Australian Story, and has been listed in Who’s Who in Australia.
 She has been nominated for the Australian of the Year Award three times, voted ‘One of the Top 50 Australians that Matters Most to the World’ by the Sydney Morning Herald, and was invited as a Participant in the Australian 2020 Summit in 2008.

 Mahboba’s most treasured achievement came in 2010, when she received the Order of Australia Medal for service to international humanitarian aid in Afghanistan – a sign that Mahboba’s influence, her programs of development and dedication were making a tangible difference in the Afghan community and that it was recognised by her adopted country.